AntonPotapchuk/junction2019_erricson/README.md

 Our solution is:
 - adaptable with different maps with different sizes and dynamics
-- learned in decentralized fashion
+- learned in decentralized fashion, each agent is autonomous but communicates with others (as in reality)
-- suitable for decentralized execution yet with possibility for multi-agent cooperation
+- suitable for decentralized execution yet with the possibility for centralizing coordination

 ### Deployment
 Each car is controlled by an instance of the model trained in step 3 which would act as the brain for that agent.